Preparing to file taxes for locum tenens is easier than you think.

 Many independent contractors are caught off-guard when tax season arrives.
 They are stunned to realize how much tax they owe.
 If you would rather not be one of them, pay attention to these details.

 You should have all your 1099-MISC forms in hand by early February.

-Updates to the tax law in 2018 have recently been passed into law.
-To see a comparison of the 2017 vs. 2018 tax law, WealthMD has also put together an easy-to-read document for individuals and small businesses.See new tax laws
+Updates to the tax law in 2019 have recently been passed and aside from minor inflationary adjustments, the changes from 2018 to 2019 are minimal.
+If you would like to see a comparison of changes since 2017, WealthMD has put together an easy-to-read document for individuals and small businesses.See new tax laws

 Maximize your deductions.

 As an independent contractor, you can deduct many things.
 This also applies if you own a sideline business.
 Fifty percent of the Medicare and Social Security tax you pay is deductible.
-Hardware and software expenses as well as work-related advertising, travel, phone calls, mailing expenses and office supply purchases may be deducted.
-You can deduct rent or mortgage you pay to house your business, the cost of books and publications you purchase for it, and legal and professional fees you pay on behalf of it.
-2,3
+Hardware and software expenses as well as work-related advertising, travel, phone calls, mailing expenses, and office supply purchases may be deducted.
+You can deduct rent you pay to house your business, the cost of books and publications you purchase for it, and legal and professional fees you pay on behalf of it.
+1

 If you have a sideline business, you are sure to receive Form 1099-K.